 Anthropomorphique, moi?
 Certainement.

-I’m starting to get annoyed at things, which may be a good sign as it’s my healthy default setting.
-Today I heard someone say on the radio, “It was a nightmare!
+Today’s wildlife bulletin is superceded by an angry personal outburst, but it’s flimsily linked to eco-matters.
+This morning I heard someone say on the radio, “It was a nightmare!
 I was stuck in traffic for an hour!”
 I find this incredibly annoying.
 People uses this phrase all the time: “My phone battery was flat, it was a nightmare.”
 “We couldn’t find any pizza anywhere, it was a nightmare.”
 “I couldn’t get on my Facebook page!”
 “My boyfriend saw me without make-up etc etc etc” Nightmare, nightmare, nightmare.

 These are not nightmares.
 A nightmare is when you discover that the whole of your family have turned into vampire zombies.
 A nightmare is when someone is coming after you with a chainsaw and they’ve already killed the rest of the city.
 A nightmare is when the planet has been invaded by alien earwigs the size of elephants and have barbecued the rest of humanity and you’re next on the menu.
 These are nightmares.
 The other items are inconveniences.
 Why can’t people get these things right?
 Oh and by the way, traffic person: you are the traffic that you’re annoyed about.